 By Jason Gross

-When it comes to education, most people think that curriculum generally covers reading, writing and arithmetic; failing to recognize that it can cover more than just the fundamentals of academic learning.
+When it comes to education, most people think that curriculum generally covers reading, writing, and arithmetic; they fail to recognize that it can cover more than just the fundamentals of academic learning.
 Consider the holistic program known as social and emotional learning (SEL), which teaches students valuable interpersonal skills and helps them to gain a better understanding of their feelings.
-The SEL program’s strengths are that students, parents and the school all work together, and that the program can be integrated into the rest of the school curriculum.
-According to Anna-Lisa Mackey from LearningSEL LLC., “social emotional learning is something we should be doing with all students…we should be teaching [these] skills as the plate on which all academic subjects are on top of.
+The SEL program’s strengths are that students, parents, and the school all work together and that the program can be integrated into the rest of the school curriculum.
+According to Anna-Lisa Mackey from LearningSEL LLC., “social-emotional learning is something we should be doing with all students…we should be teaching [these] skills as the plate on which all academic subjects are on top of.
 It’s the way in which we should be working with people in general, not just with children.”